jackparmer/file-fabric/README.md

 * __folderName__    Name of folder

 ### ```fileViewer.retrieveFolder( fid )```
-Given a folder id, return the file objects for that folder if the folder has been loaded via showFolder().
+Given a folder id, return the file objects for that folder if the folder has been loaded via showFolder().  <br />
-If a folder with that id does not exist, return false.
+If a folder with that id does not exist, return false. <br />
 This allows for "lazy-loading" - not loading folder contents from the server until a user opens that folder.

 ### ```fileViewer.renameCell( fid, key text )```
 Reset the text contents of a cell

 * __fid__   file id of item (row)
 * __key__   column id of item
 * __txt__   new name for cell